howerj/forth-cpu/eforth/zen_eForth.md

 except in the parameter fields of variables and arrays you defined specifically for data storage.
 The space occupied by the stacks should be respected, too.
 The user variable area holds vital information for the system to run correctly.
-The space bewteen the code dictionary and the name dictionary are not used and you are free to use it to store temporary data.
+The space between the code dictionary and the name dictionary are not used and you are free to use it to store temporary data.
 Be reminded, however, that as you define new words, the dictionaries are extended and may over-write data you placed there.